openshift/ansible-service-broker/docs/proposals/apb-state-support.md

 ## Problem Description

-Service Bundle's are stateless.
+Service Bundles are stateless.
 All state is managed for them by the broker.
-Currently the broker passes in parameters specified during a request to the catalog.
-It also passes in some additional parameters such as the namespace etc, additionally we also pass in credentials created during the provision.
+Currently, the broker passes in parameters specified during a request to the catalog.
+It also passes in some additional parameters such as the namespace etc, additionally, we also pass in credentials created during the provision.
 While this is useful, there is no mechanism for a Service Bundle to store and access data across actions without exposing it to the end user.
 We want to avoid Service Bundle developers working around this limitation by doing suboptimal things such as storing extra data in the credentials or by creating a ConfigMap in the user's